Capp3/klipper_config/README.md

 ##### Flashing Firmware

-Given no other drive are attqached, the Pico should register as block device `/dev/sda
+Given no other drive are attached, the Pico should register as block device `/dev/sda
 Mount the block device and copy the Klipper firmware file to it